 Sensitive Personal Information

 In general interactions, we do not usually collect “sensitive personal information” about you unless there is a clear reason for doing so, such as participation in an event where we need this information to ensure we can provide appropriate facilities for you or to be aware of a particular requirement.
 We may collect health information if you tell us about your experiences of the Hospice (for example, if you act as a case study for us); however, we will make it clear to you when collecting this information as to what we are collecting, why and how we will use it; we will seek your consent in specific terms so that we only use your information in accordance with your wishes.
-If you are a patient of the hospice then it is likely that we will collect sensitive information from you; more information can be found about this in our clinical brochure.
+If you are a patient of the hospice then it is likely that we will collect sensitive information from you; more information can be found about this in our Patient Privacy Notice.

 We may also ask you for information when attending our events.
 This is so that we can cater for your needs and to ensure that events are safe and legal.
 For example: